Nabil Karoui: Presidential campaign and Heart of Tunisia

 In 2017, Karoui started charitably distributing staple goods in poorer areas of the country, earning him the nickname "Nabil Macaroni."

 In June 2019, Karoui announced his candidacy for the 2019 Tunisian presidential election, quickly pulling ahead of his opponents in opinion polling.
 On 18 June 2019, the parliament passed amendments to the country's electoral law, accused by some of blocking candidates like Karoui from being eligible to run in the election.
 The amendments prohibited those with a criminal record, as well as those who ran charitable organizations or received foreign funding for political advertising in the year preceding an election, from standing for election.
 On 25 June, members of Nidaa Tounes and Popular Front filed a motion in Parliament calling the move unconstitutional.
 That same day, Karoui founded a new party called "Heart of Tunisia" (Au cœur de la Tunisie/Qalb Tounes).

 In July 2019, Heart of Tunisia presented its candidates for the 2019 Tunisian parliamentary election in 33 electoral districts.
 The party's electoral list included eight women and twenty-five men, including former Nidaa Tounes officials like Ridha Charfeddine.
-Despite Karoui's previous arrest, his candidacy was allowed to remain in place, as he has was still investigated by the courts.
+He is supported in his campaign by Lotfi Bel Hadj.
+Despite Karoui's previous arrest, his candidacy was allowed to remain in place, as he was still being investigated by the courts.
 His party won the second-most seats behind Ennahdha.

 He moved on to face Kaïs Saïed in the second round of the presidential election, held in mid-October, and came in second place in the second round.